lisamurie/jupyterhub-informatics/README.md

 * Set up an account on GitHub to use for OAuth authentication.
 Review instructions from here.
 You would need the following to add to an ".env" file.
 Use "env-template" as a template.
 The ".env" file is read by Docker Compose to load environment variables into the build and launch processes.
 Keep the contents of ".env" hidden and do not commit this to GitHub.
  * GITHUB_CLIENT_ID="your GitHub client ID"
  * GITHUB_CLIENT_SECRET="your GitHub client secret"
- * OAUTH_CALLBACK_URL="your call back url"
+ * OAUTH_CALLBACK_URL="your call back url", usually looks like "https://notebook.domain.tld/hub/oauth_callback".
 * Clone this repository:  https://github.com/PHI-Toolkit/jupyterhub-informatics.git
 ```
 $ git clone https://github.com/PHI-Toolkit/jupyterhub-informatics.git
 ```
 * Use the Makefile to create the JupyterHub image and the Lightning server image.
-This also pulls the Mongo, PostgreSQL containers.
+This also pulls the Mongo, PostgreSQL containers from their Docker image repositories.
 ```
 $ make build
 ```